levenlol/Playground/README.md

 ```
 python a2c.py --learning-rate 0.001 --num-steps 5 --num-agents 8
 ```

+## Feedback, Questions and Bug Reports
+If you have any feedback, bug reports, or questions, please don't hesitate to reach out.
+We value your input and are committed to addressing any issues promptly.
+Your feedback will help us improve and enhance the repository, ensuring a better experience for everyone.
+We're here to assist you, so feel free to ask any questions you may have.
+Together, let's make this playground a fantastic learning resource for all.

 ## Contributing
 We welcome contributions to Playground from the community.
 If you would like to contribute, please fork this repository and submit a pull request with your changes.